Note: Click on images to see enlarged photos, captions, and photo attributions.

 Agastache foeniculum (Anise or Blue Giant Hyssop)

 Anise Hyssop inhabits widely scattered areas in the northern United States and Canada.
-Though indigenous to only a few Pennsylvania counties in the Mid-Atlantic,* it grows easily in well-drained soil.
+Though indigenous in the Mid-Atlantic* to only a few counties in Pennsylvania, it grows easily throughout in well-drained soil.
 Pretty purplish flower spikes, which attract pollinators all summer, add a vertical layer to the garden; the leaves and seeds add anise flavor to teas, salads, and baked goods.

 *In Delaware, it is found as rare escapes to disturbed ground.
 It is not native to NoVA.